-However, with a mini-me strapped onto you, weighing anywhere between three to 20 kilos, you would expect babywearing to limit your movement and choice of activities.
+However, with a mini-me strapped onto you, weighing anywhere between 3 and 20 kilos, you would expect babywearing to limit your movement and choice of activities.
 Granted, there are certain activities you should refrain from doing when babywearing, but we’ve put our mummy brains together and came up with some things you can do and they’re actually pretty fun!

 1. Go hiking with your baby

 A hiking backpack filled with essentials like food, water, sunscreen and other necessities weighs nearly as much as a baby, so it’s definitely a manageable feat.
 You’ll probably enjoy the journey more too while carrying a cute bundle that smiles at you.